coderforbd/Getting-and-Cleaning-Data-Course-Project/README.md

 ### analysis.R

 It is the main script of the repository.
-As it is described in 'CodeBood.md':
+Which is described in 'CodeBood.md':

 > In order to produce the 'tidy_data_set' table, the script